MetOffice/CDDS/docs/operational_procedure/cmip6.md

         ```

     !!! info
-        A directory containing a rose workflow will be placed in a subdirectory under the location specified in `--suite_destination`.
+        A directory containing a rose workflow will be placed in a subdirectory under the location specified in `--workflow_destination`.
         If this is not specified it will be checked out under `~/roses/`

 2. **This step is optional:** Set some useful environmental variables to access the CDDS directories: